 How to dispose of your used Mounjaro pens

 It is important to dispose of your pens safely.
-To dispose of your pens safely, put your pen in an FDA-cleared sharps disposal container right away after use.
+To do this, put your pen in an FDA-cleared sharps disposal container right away after use.
 Do not throw away pens in household trash.
-If you don't have an FDA-approved sharps container, use a household container that is made of heavy-duty plastic, is upright, stable, and leak resistant, has a puncture-resistant lid, and is properly labeled to warn of hazardous waste.
+If you don't have an FDA-approved sharps container, use a household container.
+Make sure it is made of heavy-duty plastic with a puncture-resistant lid, and it is upright, stable, leak resistant, and properly labeled to warn of hazardous waste.

-Keep the container out of the reach of children and pets.
-Do not recycle your sharps container; follow your community guidelines for the right way to dispose of your sharps disposal container.
+Keep the container out of the reach of children.
+Do not recycle your sharps container, follow your community guidelines for the right way to dispose of your sharps disposal container.

 If you do not have a puncture-resistant container with a secure lid, request a free sharps container here.